 |Note: Blue Cross and Blue Shield of Alabama is working with providers to ensure patient access to affordable care during this crisis.
 We encourage out-of-network providers to accept our payment for COVID-19 testing as payment in full and to work together with us to protect our members from financial harm.|

+Surveillance COVID-19 Testing – Testing for patients to return to work or school to rule out the possibility of COVID-19 in the absence of symptoms or exposure.
 Federal government guidance on this legislation issued June 23, 2020, states that group health plans and insurers are not required to pay for COVID-19 tests that are ordered for surveillance purposes.
-Surveillance testing for returning to school or for workplace screening is not covered by insurance in most cases.
+This testing is covered for students through the GuideSafe Entry Testing Program.
+Surveillance testing is not covered for employees returning to work.

 Testing and Specimen Collection Codes

 COVID-19 testing and specimen collection codes are listed in the tables below.